jhbell/jhbell.github.io/_drafts/cmake-what-you-need-to-know.md

 will walk through one way I have found to use CMake in a logical, and helpful manner.

+# Rationale

+There are plenty of people that talk about CMake, but when I was learning how to use it I struggled to find a *free*, cohesive source on building projects with CMake.
+This post is my attempt to create some helpful information on getting started with CMake, and some clean ways I have discovered to use it.

 # What is CMake?

 Well, according to their [website][cmake]: